MitaliBhurani/E-mail-classification-using-Enron-corpus/README.md

    a) Removal of stop words
    b) Lemmatization
    c) Removal of punctuation marks and special characters
-   d) Converting all the words in lowercase
+   d) Converting all the words to lowercase

 2. Creating word dictionary:
    This involves creating a dictionary of words and their frequency.
 I have chosen 100 most frequently used words in the